HydraMeshnet/developer-portal/usecases/movie_theater.md

   - ticket Authority
   - ticket purchase Verifier

-### Important Notes

-- we will not consider cases when one buys a ticket for someone else or verifying DID control while entering the movie.
-- Besides managing DID Documents (i.e. delegate rights and revocations) on the blockchain, we also use the Hydra blockchain for payments, both covering fees of witness requests/signed witness statements and potentially for ticket costs.
+> **Note:** Besides managing DID Documents (i.e. delegate rights and revocations) on the blockchain, we also use the Hydra blockchain for payments, both covering fees of witness requests/signed witness statements and potentially for ticket costs.

 ### Proving Age-Over vs. Privacy